zlwang7/S-FAST_LIO/README.md

 ```

  ## 4. Relocalization
  It can relocalization in an established map.
 First, establish the map and note that *pcd_save_en* is set to true in the yaml file.
-Then, set the initial position and quaternion for relocalization, and run:
+Then, set the initial position and quaternion in yaml for relocalization, and run:
 ```
 roslaunch sfast_lio mapping_rs_relocalization.launch
 rosbag play YOUR_DOWNLOADED.bag
 ```

-## 4. Directly Run
+## 5. Directly Run
 The same as [FAST_LIO](https://github.com/hku-mars/FAST_LIO).

-## 5. Performance Comparison
+## 6. Performance Comparison
 Here we use the dataset (The Main Building in the University of
 Hong Kong) in FAST-LIO paper.
 The sensor suite is handheld during the data